pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

 ## What to do during your down time

-If you have have extra down time while you are waiting for tools to complete running, we have an optional activity that you can use it on.
-This HPRC "[scavenger hunt](https://github.com/pangenome/MemPanG23/edit/day3a/lessons/Day_3a_scavenger_hunt.md)" has questions whose answers you can find the HPRC's marker paper--just for fun.
+If you have have extra down time while you are waiting for tools to complete running, we have an optional activity that you can use it on--just for fun.
+This HPRC "[scavenger hunt](https://github.com/pangenome/MemPanG23/edit/day3a/lessons/Day_3a_scavenger_hunt.md)" has questions whose answers you can find the HPRC's marker paper.

 ## Getting started